 Tips and Tricks for Building Queries

 Quickly understand the components of LEQL to efficiently search your log data.
 As you write a LEQL query in Log Search, the query bar automatically suggests the elements of LEQL that you can use in your query.
-To exit the suggestions, press the escape key, and then enter to run the query.
+Use the up and down arrows to navigate the query suggestions and then press Enter to run a query.
+When running a blank query you can press Enter or Escape.

 Order of operations